How To Manage Newsletters

 Unsubscribe?

-Select your receiving account and who you subscribe to
+Choose your receiving account and who you subscribe to

 Summary:

-* Unsubscribe from the ones you don’t.
+* Unsubscribe from the ones you don’t

-* Don’t take on more newsletters than you can handle.
+* Don’t take on more newsletters than you can handle

-* Make time to actually read them!
+* Make time to actually read them

 Comments are closed.